RobotNerd/prose-english-format/README.md

 # Prose Syntax - English

 The Prose syntax for the English language is a way to bring aspects of programming to the written word.
-It introduces syntax highlighting as well as additional functionality to help writers visualize their stories and catch certain mistakes immediately.
+It introduces syntax highlighting and functionality to help writers visualize their stories and catch some common mistakes early.

-If you are write in another language, please take the ideas here and adapt them to your language of choice!
-Pass along a link to the project and it will be included here.
+If you write in another language, please take the ideas here and adapt them to your language of choice!
+Related projects will be included here.

 > TODO plugins that implement prose-syntax-english